|Nutrition Facts (per serving)|

-- While most people discard the peeled skin of the tomatoes, know that you can dry them out into "chips" by placing them on a baking sheet in a single layer and putting them in a 200 F oven until they're crispy.
+- Most people discard the peeled skin of the tomatoes, but you can dry them out into "chips:" Place the skins on a baking sheet in a single layer and bake in a 200 F oven until crispy.
 It takes a few hours and is highly dependent on how humid the climate is, so check them every 30 minutes or so after the first 2 hours.
 They make a great snack.